 An approach described as Blended Vision or “mini-monovision,” uses an Intraocular Lens (IOL) or Toric IOL (this lens is for those who have a lot of astigmatism), both of which provide a successful option for improving distance, intermediate and near vision.
 These patients can achieve excellent uncorrected distance vision, very good uncorrected intermediate vision and adequate uncorrected near vision.
 This approach provides an alternative surgery option.
 Simply put, we can get you out of glasses for DISTANCE and NEAR vision!

-The blended vision method can also be applied to a variety of other vision correction procedures, including LASIK and cataract surgery, PRK, refractive lens exchange, and more.
+The blended vision method can also be applied to a variety of other vision correction procedures, including LASIK and cataract surgery, PRK, LESA (Lens of the Eye Surgical Alteration), refractive lens exchange, and more.

 Interested in experiencing clear vision for yourself?
-If you qualify for refractive surgery and mention this deal, we’ll give you $800 off your procedure!
 To schedule a consultation, please fill out the form below or call us at 480-632-2020!

 LASIK Vision Correction